 - Any skipped or miscounted areas?
 (Do a final comparison against the chart)

-Before starting any large project, spend 10 minutes with the [cross stitch calculator](/cross-stitch-calculator).
+Before starting any large project, spend 10 minutes with the cross stitch calculator.
 Enter your stitch count, coverage percentage, and fabric type.
-The output gives you fabric dimensions, skein estimate, and time estimate — everything you need to plan your purchase and your timeline.
+The output gives you fabric dimensions, a skein estimate, and a time estimate.
+That's everything you need to plan your purchase and your timeline.

 More detail on costs for large projects is in our cross stitch project cost breakdown.